yombo/yombo-gateway/docs/source/prepare-operating-system/raspberry-pi.rst

 Raspberry PI - From bare metal
 ==============================

 This guide will walk you through bare metal Raspberry PI to a running Yombo Gateway.
+Any model of Raspberry PI will work with Yombo Gateway.
+However, please note that on the original, it will take a minute or so for the Cython modules to full compile the first time the gateway software runs.

 Debian - Wheezy
 ---------------

 The following outlines the steps required to get up and running with Debian Wheezy.
-You can download the image from here (latest version found as of July 26, 2012):
+You can download the image from here (latest version found as of 2015-05-05):

 You will need to follow the steps and directions found here for writing the image: `<http://www.raspberrypi.org/downloads>`_